Draekus/Munchies/README.md

 # Munchies Metropolis
 https://pgould94.github.io/Project1/index.html

 Welcome to Munchies Metropolis!
 This app is built on top of the Zomato API.
 To enable full functionality, location services are required to be enabled.
-The UI is mobile responsive and built with the CSS Grid system.
+The UI is mobile responsive and built with the CSS Grid system, and scrollbars are made with NiceScrollJS.

 When the page loads, you are greeting with a welcome modal that gives the user the option to create an account, sign in, or proceed as a guest.
 Signing in enables the ability to favorite and un favorite restaurants for easy access to details.
 Favorites will appear in the sidebar area.